-COLORADO SPRINGS, Colo. – Outstanding performances during the month of January earned alpine skiers Staci Mannella and Jamie Stanton, and the U.S. women’s volleyball team Best of January honors for the Team USA Awards presented by Dow, the United States Olympic Committee announced today.
+COLORADO SPRINGS, Colo. – Notable performances during January earned figure skater Nathan Chen, tennis player Serena Williams and the U.S. Men’s National Junior Ice Hockey Team Best of January honors for the Team USA Awards presented by Dow, the United States Olympic Committee announced today.
+Chen, Williams and the U.S junior men’s ice hockey team are among the qualified athletes and teams that are eligible for Best of the Year honors in 2017. .

 Each National Governing Body may nominate one female, one male and one team per discipline.
 An internal nominating committee selects five nominees from both the male and female categories, and three from the team category to advance to the voting round.
 Votes received from NGB representatives and select members of the media account for 50 percent of the final tally, with the other half determined by online fan voting via TeamUSA.org/Awards.